gnois/losty/README.md

 	return { fail = fail or q.method .. " should have request body" }
 end
 ```
+When a route is matched with the requested URL, Losty dispatcher invokes the first handler, which may call the next handler with q.next() passing more arguments, like `val` in the above example, or simply return a response body.

-Here is another handler that opens a postgresql database connection and passes it to the next handler, then closes the connection and returning the received result.
+Here is another handler that opens a postgresql database connection and passes it to the next handler, then closes the connection and returns the received result.
 ```
 local pg = require('losty.sql.pg')